Code-Institute-Submissions/Gerard-Mc-milestone_3.1_JulResub/README.md

 All CSS, Python, Javascrip, and HTML was validated.

+* [W3C Markup Validation Service](https://validator.w3.org/) used to validate HTML.
+* [W3C CSS Validation Service](https://validator.w3.org/) used to validate CSS.
+* [JSHint](https://jshint.com/) used to validate JavaScript.
+* [PEP8 Online](http://pep8online.com/) used to validate Python.

-The only errors coming back are because the validators don't recognise Jinja, and the some ids are duplicated because they wouldn't be displayed when Jinja has control.
+The errors coming back are because the validators don't recognise Jinja, and the some ids are duplicated because they wouldn't be displayed when Jinja has control.

 ### Database Models